sandstorm-io/sandstorm-rawapi-example/README.md

 You might want to write a Sandstorm app using the raw API if:

 * You want to be as efficient as possible.
-Raw API apps -- especially if written in C++ or Rust -- take drastically less RAM and start much faster.
+Raw API apps -- especially if written in C++ or Rust -- take drastically less RAM, start much faster, and produce much smaller distributable packages.
 * You want to avoid legacy cruft.
 A traditional HTTP server is a huge, complicated piece of code much of which is not important for Sandstorm.
 * You want to use a language that has poor HTTP support, but good Cap'n Proto RPC support, such as C++ or Rust.